Losing a loved one for any reason is upsetting, but you could be even more devastated when that person was the victim of a fatal accident.

 There is one key exception that may apply to the statute of limitations in a wrongful death suit that involves minor children.
 A person under the age of 18 years old doesn’t have the legal capacity to file a lawsuit in court, so the statute of limitations may be “tolled.”

 Essentially, this means the clock doesn’t start until that person reaches the age of majority.
-Therefore, the statute will begin to run when the child turns 18 years old.
+Therefore, the Illinois wrongful death statute will begin to run when the child turns 18 years old.
 He or she must initiate litigation against the responsible parties within two years after that date, or the law will prohibit recovery.

 Discuss Your Claim with an Experienced Illinois Wrongful Death